lerichard95/rile-cs203-game2/game2 plan.md

 ## TESTING
 Test only functions that do important things/give output values

+###Actor
+DONE TESTING!

+###FieldWorld
+ - movement
+ - deciding on random battles

+###BattleWorld -
+Hard to test because reliance on random logic
+ - Cannot access specific fields of World

+###MessageWorld -
+Difficult to test for same reasons as BattleWorld

 ## Command Line version??
 - print lines for all actions